Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19)

 Students who enroll in a subspecialty track complete the core courses required of all students.
 In addition, they complete a series of classes in the subspecialty and acquire clinical experience relevant to the area.
 Please keep in mind that if you choose a subspecialty, the courses required will consume most of your elective course options.

-New students are admitted to Benedictine's Master of Science in Clinical Psychology program four times per year: at the beginning of the fall, winter, spring, and summer quarters.
+New students are admitted to Benedictine's Master of Science in Clinical Psychology program every fall, spring, and summer semester.
 Both day and evening classes are available.

-A new student orientation meeting is scheduled at the start of each quarter for all new students.
+A new student orientation meeting is scheduled at the start of each term for all new students.
 In addition, each new student meets with his or her academic advisor to create a curricular plan that fits the student's interests, individual commitments, and responsibilities.
-Individual advising is then provided regularly throughout the student's academic career..
+Individual advising is then provided regularly throughout the student's academic career.

 All students are required to have satisfactorily completed undergraduate courses in Introduction to Psychology and Abnormal Psychology, as well as a course in Statistics.
 At least two of these classes must be taken prior to being considered for admission to the Program.
 The remaining undergraduate courses may be taken concurrently with graduate work.

 For the past five years, the Program has hosted the National Counselor's Exam (NCE) here at Benedictine University.
 The State of Illinois uses the National Counselor's Exam as the Licensed Professional Counselor (LPC) exam.
 Students who pass the NCE do not need to take the LPC exam to be licensed as their passing score on the NCE is provided to the State of Illinois.